11 Tips to Build Your National Register Knowledge

 Once nomination forms are submitted to the SHPO, they will contact all related parties, including the owner of the property, local governments, and the public for comments.
 The SHPO and National Register Review Board will review the nomination as well as all accompanying information (which takes a minimum of 90 days).

 Then, when both the SHPO and Review Board have recommended the property for listing, the nomination goes on to the National Park Service in Washington, D.C., for final review and listing by the Keeper of the National Register of Historic Places.
 A decision is made within 45 days of the National Park Service's reception of the nomination.

-You can find more detailed answers, plus additional frequently asked questions on the National Register website.
+Find more detailed answers, plus additional frequently asked questions, on the National Register website.

 An earlier version of this story was published on March 8, 2016.